takinoy/zen-gtk-themes/README.md

 Install :
  - extract the archive and copy the theme folders you want into ~/.theme.
  - switch to the gtk theme in your theme manager

+ Arch users : zen-gtk-themes is available in AUR.

 Extras :
  - xfwm4 and metacity-1 windows decorator (see my others artworks)